Bachelor of Science in Rehabilitation and Human Services/Master of Arts in Counseling

 - Completion of at least 60 credits of graduate course work, including:

-COUN 502 Professional Issues in Counseling 1 COUN 506 Rehabilitation Counseling: Foundations and Ethical Issues 3 COUN 507 Life-Span Development in Counseling 3 COUN 510 Counseling Methods 3 COUN 514 Rehabilitation Counseling: Assessment and Evaluation 3 COUN 515 Methods of Research 3 COUN 518 Group Theory and Process 3 COUN 519 Career Counseling 3 COUN 520 Diagnostic and Prevention Strategies in Counseling 3 COUN 529 Dynamics of Addiction 3 COUN 530 Theories of Counseling, Personality and Development 3 COUN 531 Psychology of Women, Gender and Development 3 COUN 532 Multicultural Counseling 3 COUN 533 Couples And Family Counseling 3 COUN 534 Child and Adolescent Counseling 3 COUN 569 Cognitive Assessment 3 COUN 580 Counseling Practicum 4
+COUN 502 Professional Issues in Counseling 1 COUN 506 Rehabilitation Counseling: Foundations and Ethical Issues 3 COUN 507 Life-Span Development in Counseling 3 COUN 510 Counseling Methods 3 COUN 514 Rehabilitation Counseling: Assessment and Evaluation 3 COUN 515 Methods of Research 3 COUN 518 Group Theory and Process 3 COUN 519 Career Counseling 3 COUN 520 Diagnostic and Prevention Strategies in Counseling 3 COUN 529 Dynamics of Addiction 3 COUN 530 Theories of Counseling, Personality and Development 3 COUN 531 Psychology of Women, Gender and Development 3 COUN 532 Multicultural Counseling 3 COUN 533 Couples And Family Counseling 3 COUN 534 Child and Adolescent Counseling 3 COUN 569 Child and Adolescent Cognitive and Personality Assessment 3 COUN 580 Counseling Practicum 4

 - Completion of 8 credits of COUN 588 Rehabilitation Counseling Internship.